 Best Overall: Children of Blood and Bone

 For years when people thought of High Fantasy, they thought of white casts and Tolkien-esque stories.
-Tomi Adeyemi took that idea and spun it on its head, delivering a beautiful, lush, Nigerian inspired fantasy.
+Tomi Adeyemi took that idea and spun it on its head, delivering a beautiful, lush, Nigerian-inspired fantasy.
 Children of Blood and Bone revitalized the fantasy genre.
-It features unapologetically black cast, a fantastic story, and a world that is lush and imaginative and heartbreaking.
+It features an unapologetically black cast, a fantastic story, and a world that is lush and imaginative, and heartbreaking.

 The land of Orïsha used to hum with magic until the night it disappeared.
 Afterward, by order of a ruthless king, the Maji were killed to ensure it would never fully return to the land.
 They didn't bet on young Zélie's determination to restore magic to the land, no matter what kind of sacrifice it takes.
 She'll need the help of a rogue princess to strike back against the monarchy, and outwit the crown prince who wants to eradicate magic once and for all.
 The only question is whether they can do it, and what happens if they do.

 Children of Blood and Bone is the breakout first novel from Tomi Adeyemi and the first in a trilogy of books.
 The second book, Children of Virtue and Vengeance just released in December of 2019, so once they mow through this first book, a second one is waiting for them.
 This story brings fantasy to life in a way that few other novels have managed to do in the last decade.
 It's filled with characters you come to know and love, a world that is overflowing with details that make it seem real, and a story that grabs you by the eyeballs and never lets go.
 If you have a teen reader in your life, this should definitely be on their bookshelf.

 - Amazing story